Coach (TV series): Minnesota State University

 In 1963 several bills before the Minnesota State Legislature were developed to create a research university at what was then Mankato State College.
-Representative Mike McGuire of Montgomery, Minnesota submitted an amendment that would have changed the name of the institution to Minnesota State University.
+Representative Mike McGuire of Montgomery, Minnesota, submitted an amendment that would have changed the name of the institution to Minnesota State University.

 During the series run, no school was officially named Minnesota State University.
-Separately, in 1998 (a year after the show ended) an act of the Minnesota legislature allowed for the renaming of Mankato State University to Minnesota State University, Mankato due to its growing size and to provide better recognition across the Midwest region.
+Separately, in 1998 (a year after the show ended) an act of the Minnesota legislature allowed for the renaming of Mankato State University to Minnesota State University, Mankato because of its growing size and to provide better recognition across the Midwest region.
 As a reaction to this and at the urging of the Board of Trustees of the Minnesota State Colleges and Universities System, two years later, in 2000, Moorhead State University was also renamed Minnesota State University Moorhead to try to provide parity to other regions regarding the impact of the Mankato name change.
-The common nickname of Minnesota State has always traditionally referred to Minnesota State University, Mankato since this historical period.
-The athletic programs at Mankato are widely referred to in the media as "Minnesota State", without a city identifier, although its sports teams are named the Mavericks instead of Screaming Eagles.
+The common nickname of Minnesota State has always traditionally referred to Minnesota State University, Mankato, since this historical period.
+The athletic programs at Mankato are widely referred to in the media as "Minnesota State", without a city identifier, although its sports teams are named the Mavericks instead of Screaming Eagles; however, both the fictional and real-life Minnesota State universities share purple and yellow as school colors.

 There are several similarities between fictional Minnesota State University and the real-world Minnesota State Mankato.
 The Minnesota State Screaming Eagles school colors of purple and gold are also the colors for Minnesota State Mankato and the Minnesota Vikings.
 The location for the fictional Minnesota State University is never established, however, in several episodes it is mentioned that the campus is located about an hour away from the Twin Cities.
 The distance from Minneapolis to Mankato is approximately an hour away by car.
-Coach is shown to live in a cabin near a lake, similarly several faculty in reality live in cabins on nearby Lake Washington.
+Coach Hayden Fox is shown to live in a cabin near a lake, similarly to how several Minnesota State Mankato faculty members live in cabins on nearby Lake Washington.
 The founding of the fictional university is shown to be 1867 in the opening credits and the real university at times was also referred to as being founded in 1867.
 Later decisions by school administration placed the official date as being founded in 1868.